-A) The zone of operations and impact shall not exceed 500 feet in width and shall be fixed for each dredging episode by the Corps in consultation with the U.S. Fish and Wildlife Service, California Department of Fish and Game, and the National Marine Fisheries Service.

-B) Primary and alternate discharge pipes shall be located perpendicular to the shoreline and shall extend seaward beyond the mean-higher-high tide line.

-C) As the material deposited within the zone of operations accumulates, the discharge pipe shall be extended seaward.
-Lateral movement of the outfall shall only be permitted when seaward extension of the pipeline is no longer feasible; however, the discharge point may only be moved within the zone of operations and in such a location that dredged material remains within the 500 foot zone of operations.

-D) Slotted or perforated pipe shall be used in the final length of the discharge line to insure maintenance of the sand mount upon which the line lays.

-E) If upon inspection it is determined by the Corps that adverse impacts to grunion spawning are occurring as a result of the contingency plan, reasonable alternative disposal methods and/or remedial measures shall be evaluated by the Corps and implemented by the permittee at the Corps' direction.

-- 25. The disposal pipeline shall not cross or disturb sand dunes. - 26.
-The permittee shall not remove the onshore pipeline if:

-A) The onshore pipeline is in the vicinity of the California least tern nesting area from April 15 to September 1 and,

-B) The onshore pipeline is not set back more than 25 feet from the mean high water line 24 hours before the start of the first predicted grunion run of March 31 to September 1.

-27. A qualified specialist on Western snowy plover shall be retained to monitor the installation and removal of the discharge pipeline for impacts to this species.
+- A) The zone of operations and impact shall not exceed 500 feet in width and shall be fixed for each dredging episode by the Corps in consultation with the U.S. Fish and Wildlife Service, California Department of Fish and Game, and the National Marine Fisheries Service. - B) Primary and alternate discharge pipes shall be located perpendicular to the shoreline and shall extend seaward beyond the mean-higher-high tide line. - C) As the material deposited within the zone of operations accumulates, the discharge pipe shall be extended seaward.
+Lateral movement of the outfall shall only be permitted when seaward extension of the pipeline is no longer feasible; however, the discharge point may only be moved within the zone of operations and in such a location that dredged material remains within the 500 foot zone of operations. - D) Slotted or perforated pipe shall be used in the final length of the discharge line to insure maintenance of the sand mount upon which the line lays. - E) If upon inspection it is determined by the Corps that adverse impacts to grunion spawning are occurring as a result of the contingency plan, reasonable alternative disposal methods and/or remedial measures shall be evaluated by the Corps and implemented by the permittee at the Corps' direction. - 25.
+The disposal pipeline shall not cross or disturb sand dunes. - 26.
+The permittee shall not remove the onshore pipeline if: - A) The onshore pipeline is in the vicinity of the California least tern nesting area from April 15 to September 1 and, - B) The onshore pipeline is not set back more than 25 feet from the mean high water line 24 hours before the start of the first predicted grunion run of March 31 to September 1. - 27.
+A qualified specialist on Western snowy plover shall be retained to monitor the installation and removal of the discharge pipeline for impacts to this species.
 The monitor shall be present beginning two weeks prior to construction, throughout the dredge operation, and for two weeks after completion of dredging operations.
-A report on the monitoring shall be submitted to the Corps at the conclusion of these activities.

-28. The deposition of dredged material in the least tern nesting area is prohibited.

-29. Disposal operations within designated critical habitat of the Western snowy plover shall be limited to the period from October 15 to March 31 to avoid adverse effects to nesting Western snowy plovers and California least terns.
-However, disposal operations are allowable in the area extending 1,500 feet south of the harbor's south jetty from September 1 to October 15 of each given year because it is located outside designated critical habitat and would have no effect on plover or terns.
+A report on the monitoring shall be submitted to the Corps at the conclusion of these activities. - 28.
+The deposition of dredged material in the least tern nesting area is prohibited. - 29.
+Disposal operations within designated critical habitat of the Western snowy plover shall be limited to the period from October 15 to March 31 to avoid adverse effects to nesting Western snowy plovers and California least terns.
 To further ensure that the operations will have no effect on plover, the permittee shall limit the number of vehicle trips across the river mouth, or on the beach south of the estuary, to installation, emergency maintenance, and pipeline removal activities.
 The permittee shall also limit beach re-contouring to the footprint of the pipeline.